mgrubisic/EzGM/README.md

 ```
 pip install EzGM
 ```
-- In case of anaconda in windows the following is suggested for installation:
+- In case of windows and anaconda, the following is suggested for installation:
 ```
+pip install --upgrade pip
-pip install -r requirements_py38win.txt
+pip install -r requirements_py38win64.txt
-conda install shapely
+pip install EzGM
 ```
 ***
 ## Acknowledgements